8ta4/say/README.md

 You can protect your data using device-level encryption.

-> Does the tool filter out other voices?
+> Does this tool filter out other voices by default?

-No, `say` doesn't possess speaker identification capabilities.
+Nah, `say` is an equal-opportunity listener.
+It captures all voices equally by default.

 If there are multiple speakers, consider a fancy mic with:

 - Noise cancellation
 - Proximity to the mouth